ta3ag/lbd/docs/BackendTutorial/source/globalvar.rst

 static link, and without ".cpload" will save four instructions which has the faster result in speed.
 In pic mode, the dynamic loading takes too much time.
-Romove ".cpload" with the cost of losing one general purpose register is not deserved here.
+Romove ".cpload" with the cost of losing one general purpose register at all functions is not deserved here.
 Anyway, in pic mode and used in static link, you can choose ".cpload" removing.
 But we perfered use $gp for general purpose register as the solution.
 The relocation records of ".cpload" from ``llc -relocation-model=pic`` can also